 Regardless of how you evaluate it, large law firms are built to succeed and have all sorts of internal processes designed to ensure success.
 Solo practitioners have none of these things and that makes their success far less likely.
-They tend to bill less hours and to spend more time on “lower value” administrative and other matters than attorneys in large law firms.
+They tend to bill fewer hours and to spend more time on “lower value” administrative and other matters than attorneys in large law firms.

-Solo Practitioners are Generally Much Less Respected by Judges, Clients and Other Attorneys, Putting Them in a Difficult Role
+Solo Practitioners Are Generally Much Less Respected by Judges, Clients and Other Attorneys, Putting Them in a Difficult Role

 For the reasons outlined above, by going solo, attorneys are generally putting themselves in roles where they (and their clients) are likely to be less respected by other people of influence within the legal world and solo practitioners thus have a more difficult time being effective advocates than lawyers with large law firms.

 Judges and opposing clients generally have far more respect for larger law firms than they do for solo practitioners.
 They know:

 They are less likely to appeal adverse rulings